 What alternatives are there to WeTransfer ?

-WeTransfer isn’t the only player in the file transfer market, though.
+WeTransfer isn’t the only player in the file transfer service, though.
 To fill the gaps in what we described above, we’ll be showing you some alternatives to WeTransfer, that will also provide a good, if not better, user experience.

 SwissTransfer: the Swiss are also in the business of file transfers